-Brad Pitt Felt ‘Betrayed’ By Angelina Jolie And Comforted By Jennifer Aniston
+Brad Pitt Felt ‘Betrayed’ By Angelina Jolie And Comforted by Jennifer Aniston

 “[Brad Pitt and Jennifer Aniston] have connected and are in fact in touch.”

-Has Brad Pitt told Jennifer Aniston how he felt about Angelina Jolie’s recent interview with BBC?
+Has, Brad Pitt told Jennifer Aniston how he felt about Angelina Jolie’s recent interview with BBC?
 A source for Life and Style reports that Angelina Jolie’s comments did not sit well with Pitt.

 “He feels like the entire interview was Angie’s attempt to change the narrative that she was to blame for their divorce.
 Brad didn’t think Angie was being genuine at all.
 The dramatic pauses, the tears — he told his friends that he thought she was acting.”